LSU Super Regional tickets sell out in minutes

 The Best Fans in College Baseball are going to Pack The Box this weekend for the Super Regional! #GeauxTigers?? pic.twitter.com/ha0E6sl3u7— LSU Baseball (@LSUbaseball) June 7, 2019

-No. 13 LSU will host Florida State University in a Saturday-Monday series at Alex Box Stadium.
-Game one will be at 2 p.m. on ESPN.
-Game two will be on Sunday at 5 p.m. on ESPN2.
-Game three will be at 7:30 p.m. on ESPN if necessary.
+No. 13 LSU will host Florida State University in the Saturday-Monday series at Alex Box Stadium.